 Testing

 Our group plans to do testing each week during development using QA(Quality Assurance) sessions.
-Each week a new feature will be added to the application, basic testing will initially done by the programmer and then followed up at the end of the week with a QA session with a dedicated project member whose job is to test the program and write up and errors, issues or problems they have come across, which the programmer will then be able to follow up.
-If a serious problem is encountered by the dedicated QA tester, the programmer will schedule in another testing session before moving on to add the next applications feature.
+Each week a new feature will be added to the application.
+The programmer will initially do basic testing.

+A dedicated project member will do a follow-up QA session.
+In this session, they will test the program and write up any errors, issues or problems they find.
+The programmer will then be able to follow up.
+If the dedicated QA tester encounters a serious problem, the programmer will schedule in another testing session before moving on to add the next applications feature.

-A testing log will be written up to ensure that all issues found by QA will be followed up by the programmer.
+The development team will maintain a testing log to ensure that all issues found by QA will be followed up by the programmer.